Online Master’s Programs in Child Psychology

 A master of child psychology qualifies professionals for the most in-demand jobs in the industry.
 U.S. Bureau of Labor Statistics (BLS) data indicates that elementary and secondary schools offer the highest levels of employment.
 In fact, 27% of professionals work for state, local, and private schools.
 Another 24% work for or manage their own private practices, where they can target adolescent populations.

 Psychology professionals primarily work in clinical, counseling, and school settings.
 Child psychologists also gain access to roles in hospitals and the government.
-Overall, the field of psychology continues to expand.
+Overall, the psychology degree field continues to expand.
 The BLS projects a 14% increase in employment from 2018 through 2028.

 What Can I Learn in an Online Master’s in Child Psychology Program?

-Child psychology master’s programs create opportunities that professionals cannot access with just a bachelor’s degree.
+Child psychology master’s programs create opportunities that professionals cannot access with a child psychology degree alone.
 Course content emphasizes advanced topics regarding brain functions, therapy, and counseling.
 Students can also complete concentration areas to establish a competitive edge in the job market.
 The best master of psychology programs require internships and field experiences, which may lead to job placement.
 Colleges and universities offer multiple program formats, which include online, hybrid, and on-campus programs.

 What Common Courses Are Offered in a Master’s in Child Psychology Program?